GeetikaSh/Data-Science-Interview-Practice/K-means Clustering.md

 # K- Means Clustering

-## 1. What is K-means Clustering?
+## What is K-means Clustering?
 **K-means** is an **unsupervised machine learning algorithm** used to partition data into `k` distinct clusters based on feature similarity.
 It assigns **data points to the nearest centroid**, then recalculates centroids iteratively until convergence.
 The algorithm aims to minimize the within-cluster variance (sum of squared distances between points and their centroids).
+For example online store uses K-Means to group customers based on purchase frequency and spending creating segments like Budget Shoppers, Frequent Buyers and Big Spenders for personalised marketing.

-## 2. How does the K-means algorithm work?
+## How does the K-means algorithm work?
 The K-means algorithm follows these steps:
-- **Initialization:** Choose k random centroids from the dataset.
+- **Initialization:** Choose k random **centroids** from the dataset.
 - **Assignment:** Assign each data point to the nearest centroid based on **Euclidean distance**, creating k clusters.
 - **Update:** Recalculate the centroids by taking the mean of the data points assigned to each cluster.
 - **Repeat:** Repeat the assignment and update steps until the centroids no longer change significantly.

 ```
 python
 from sklearn.cluster import KMeans